apollo

 • Login

-REGULAR HUMAN INSULIN belongs to the group of medications called ‘antidiabetics’ used in the treatment of type 1 and type 2 diabetes mellitus.
+REGULAR HUMAN INSULIN is used in the treatment of type 1 and type 2 diabetes mellitus.
 Diabetes mellitus (DM) is a condition in which glucose levels are elevated in the body.
 In type 1 diabetes, the body does not make enough insulin (a hormone essential for the metabolism of glucose).
 On the other hand, in type 2 diabetes, the body cells do not respond to insulin, or in later stages, your body may not produce enough insulin.
 Symptoms of DM include excessive thirst, excessive hunger, fatigue, increased appetite, and dry mouth.
 This condition may worsen over time and cause toxic effects if not properly treated.

-REGULAR HUMAN INSULIN contains ‘regular human insulin’ which is a short-acting insulin.
-It starts to work within 30 min after injection and its action lasts up to 8 hours.
+REGULAR HUMAN INSULIN contains ‘regular human insulin’, which is a short-acting insulin.
+It starts to work within 30 minutes after injection, and its action lasts up to 8 hours.
 It replaces the deficient hormone 'insulin' in patients with diabetes.
 It increases the uptake of glucose by cells, thereby improving glucose metabolism.
 This effect helps in decreasing glucose levels in the blood.

-REGULAR HUMAN INSULIN is available in the form of injection.
-It is taken subcutaneously (under the skin).
+REGULAR HUMAN INSULIN is to be taken subcutaneously (under the skin).
 You should take this medicine as prescribed by your doctor.
 A healthcare professional will teach you how to take the injection.
-It can cause some side-effects such as low blood sugar, swelling in your hands or feet, weight gain, or thickening of the skin where you injected the medicine.
-Consult your doctor if any of these effects persist or get worsen.
+It can cause some side effects such as low blood sugar, swelling in your hands or feet, weight gain, or thickening of the skin where you injected the medicine.
+Consult your doctor if any of these effects persist or get worse.

 Uses of REGULAR HUMAN INSULIN